-- Involve identifying suitable opportunities in schemes of work such as Understanding Christianity. - Be directly related to the expectations of the Kent Agreed Syllabus. - Seek to identify development in the different areas of learning in the subject and not only in the acquisition of factual knowledge. - Recognise the range of skills and attitudes which the subject seeks to develop. - Employ well defined criteria for marking and assessment which identify progress and achievement as well as effort, following the school's marking policy. - Include pupil self-assessment. - Enable effective tracking of pupil progress to identify areas for development in pupil's knowledge and understanding, as well as whole school areas for development. - Enable effective reporting to parents.
+- Involve identifying suitable opportunities in schemes of work such as Understanding Christianity. - Be directly related to the expectations of the Kent Agreed Syllabus. - Seek to identify development in the different areas of learning in the subject and not only in the acquisition of factual knowledge. - Recognise the range of skills and attitudes which the subject seeks to develop. - Employ well defined criteria for marking and assessment which identifies progress and achievement as well as effort, following the school's marking policy. - Enable effective tracking of pupil progress to identify areas for development in pupil's knowledge and understanding, as well as whole school areas for development.